 Photo credit: Courtesy of Selwyn Seyfu Hinds

 What/Who: An informal talk and Q&A with award-winning author, editor, music scribe, producer, screenwriter and Princeton alum Selwyn Seyfu Hind, Class of 1993.
 The author of the novel Washington Black and adaptation of the graphic novel Prince of Cats, and writer/producer on Jordan Peele’s new iteration of the Twilight Zone will be in conversation with Princeton Lecturer in Creative Writing A.M.
 Homes, a novelist and film and television writer and producer.
-Presented by the Lewis Center for the Arts at Princeton University
+Presented by the Lewis Center for the Arts, the Department of African American Studies, and the Center for Career Development at Princeton University

 When: October 14, 2020 at 6:00 p.m.
+(EDT)

 Where: Virtually via Zoom Webinar